kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/nexus/intro_to_nexus.md

 You'll be prompted to change the password after you log in.

 ![What's inside of Nexus repository after log in](/blog/images/dev_ops/nexus/Nexus_after_login.PNG)

+Then click browse, and you will see the following,

 ![What's inside of Nexus repository after log in # 2](/blog/images/dev_ops/nexus/Nexus_after_login2.PNG)